-The piccolo supposedly rose to stardom in Australia ten years ago and is rumoured to have come from Sydney.
+The piccolo supposedly rose to fame in Australia ten years ago and is rumoured to have come from Sydney.
 It is said that baristas invented the drink as a way to continually taste their coffee throughout the day without overdoing it on their dairy and caffeine intake.
 This makes sense given what a piccolo latte is – but this is all just conjecture.

 But What is a Piccolo Latte?